K3RM1T-CYBER/AES_RSA_Decrypt_Encrypt_File/README.md

 .
 ##### **Manual :**

+1 : Install the packages necessary for the script to work `pip3 install -r requirements.txt`

-N.B : Your encrypted file or the file to be decrypted must be in the current directory of the script.
+2 : Your encrypted file or the file to be decrypted must be in the current directory of the script.

 ###### **Encryption**